DataDog/documentation/content/graphing/miscellaneous/graphingjson.md

 You can apply functions to the result of each query.

 A few of these functions have been further explained in a series of examples.
-Visit this page for more detail: <a href="https://docs.datadoghq.com/graphing/miscellaneous/functions/">Examples</a>
+Visit this page for more detail: [Examples][2]

 #### Aggregation Method